A Survey of Data Agents: Emerging Paradigm or Overstated Hype?

-\ptitle{Multi-Agent TableQA.} Some approaches further incorporate multi-agent collaboration to enhance TableQA performance.
-AutoTQA~\cite{AutoTQA2024} delineates roles such as Planner, Engineer, and Critic to manage from planning and execution to evaluation and revision, focusing on solving a given complex task through strategic re-planning.
-Likewise, Table-Critic~\cite{TableCritic2025} constructs a cooperative framework involving agentic modules like Judge, Critic, and Refiner for multi-round error correction, but distinguishes itself by introducing a self-evolving template tree.
-This dynamic knowledge base, managed by a Curator agent module, allows the system to learn from experience by distilling successful correction patterns into reusable critique templates, allowing it to evolve and continuously refine its strategies over time.
+\ptitle{Multi-Agent TableQA.} Multi-agent collaboration is also used to enhance TableQA.
+AutoTQA~\cite{AutoTQA2024} delineates roles such as Planner, Engineer, and Critic to manage planning, execution, evaluation, and revision, enabling strategic replanning.
+Likewise, Table-Critic~\cite{TableCritic2025} employs a cooperative framework including Judge, Critic, and Refiner modules for multi-round error correction.
+It uniquely features a self-evolving template tree managed by a Curator, allowing the system to learn from experience by distilling correction patterns into reusable critique templates for continuous refinement.

-\ptitle{Limitations.} These studies represent a more advanced form of adaptive adjustment.
+\ptitle{Limitations.} These studies represent a more advanced form of adaptive adjustment for tailored for TableQA.
 However, these data agents at L2 exhibit several limitations.
-First, their feedback is often superficial, limited to raw outputs like updated tables or error messages rather than substantive reflection.
-Consequently, refinements tend to tactically address only the most recent error without reassessing the overall strategy, trapping data agents in unproductive loops that treat symptoms without fixing root causes~\cite{AdaPlanner2023, TableCritic2025}.
-Second, these systems heavily depend on a predefined set of tools or APIs and cannot access additional tools or functions on demand, limiting their ability to address unforeseen problems requiring operations beyond those anticipated by their designers~\cite{masterman2024landscapeemergingaiagent}.
-Moreover, data agents at this level, such as Table-Critic~\cite{TableCritic2025}, operate within a human-designed architecture with specified components and templates targeted for TableQA tasks, which restricts their flexibility and versatility.
+Their feedback is often superficial (\eg raw outputs or errors) rather than reflective, leading to tactical, symptomatic refinements that can result in unproductive loops without addressing root-cause strategic errors~\cite{AdaPlanner2023, TableCritic2025}.
+Furthermore, they depend heavily on predefined tools and APIs, limiting their ability to handle unforeseen problems~\cite{masterman2024landscapeemergingaiagent}.
+For example, Table-Critic~\cite{TableCritic2025} operates within rigid, human-designed architectures, restricting flexibility and versatility.

-\paragraph{NL2SQL} In NL2SQL, L2 data agents exhibit partial autonomy, characterized by their ability to perceive and interact with databases~\cite{deng2025reforce}, leverage SQL execution feedback~\cite{macsql, zhu2025elliesql}, and decompose complex SQL reasoning~\cite{pourreza2025chasesql, li2025alphasql}.
+\paragraph{NL2SQL} L2 data agents exhibit partial autonomy in NL2SQL, characterized by their ability to perceive and interact with databases~\cite{deng2025reforce}, leverage SQL execution feedback~\cite{macsql, zhu2025elliesql}, and decompose complex SQL reasoning~\cite{pourreza2025chasesql, li2025alphasql}.